3.6.2 Registering overseas maintenance liabilities for collection

 - Overseas maintenance entry liabilities (non-registrable liabilities)

-Application requirements
+Application & registration requirements

 A payee can apply:

-- If the payee is a resident of Australia, they can apply directly to the Registrar (CSRC Act section 25(1)).
+A payee can apply directly to the Registrar (CSRC Act section 25(1)) if:

 A payer can apply:

-- If the payer is a resident of Australia they can apply directly to the Registrar, provided the payee is a resident of a reciprocating jurisdiction (CSRC Act section 25(1C)).
+- Australia, they can apply directly to the Registrar, provided the payee is a resident of a reciprocating jurisdiction (CSRC Act section 25(1C)).

-- If the payer is a resident of a reciprocating jurisdiction they can apply directly to the Registrar or the overseas authority in their jurisdiction can give their application to the Registrar for them (CSRC Act sections 25(1C) & 25(1D)).
-The payee must be a resident of Australia (CSRC Act section 25C).
+- a reciprocating jurisdiction, they can apply directly to the Registrar or the overseas authority in their jurisdiction can give their application to the Registrar for them (CSRC Act sections 25(1C) and 25(1D)).

 An application can be made to the Registrar for registration of an existing overseas maintenance liability, including arrears payable under the liability (CSRC Act section 18A(4)).
 An application can also be made to the Registrar for registration of arrears only.
 However, arrears are only registrable if they have accrued as a result of a periodic liability.